Jeffchen00/Translational-Image-Guided-Oncology-DEMO/README.md

 - original_glszm_ZoneVariance
 - original_ngtdm_Complexity

-## The Task

-The goal of the coding challenge is for you to __develop a basic machine learning model__ that takes as inputs two `.nrrd` files (`.nrrd` is a common file format in medical image computation, see [some pointers](#some-pointers)) and generates as output a single label.

-- The first _input_ NRRD-file is a 15x15 pixel area of an organ, isolated from an MRI sequence.
-- The second _input_ NRRD-file is a 15x15 binary mask, specifying the region of interest (ROI) in the first file.
-- The _output_ should be the name of the organ to which the first file belonged.

-Your final submission should contain all the code you used to train your model, your final model, any code you used to generate visualizations.
-Moreover, please include an executable script/ function that loads your final model and makes predictions and reports accuracy for any two directories containing, respectively, the first and second input `.nrrd` files, as described above.

-In total, we intend for you to spend __no more than about 4 hours__ on the coding challenge.

-Some other considerations:

-- Start by cloning this repository.
-- When you are done, push the code and the results of your work.
-- The coding challenge should be completed using Python 3.
-You can use Jupyter Notebooks or standard Python scripts.
-- We encourage the use of common machine learning packages, e.g., [scikit-learn](https://scikit-learn.org/stable/), [keras](https://keras.io/) or [pytorch](https://pytorch.org/).
-- Please include a `requirements.txt` in your submission, so that we can reproduce your code.
-- Should you want to make use of a GPU-based machine learning method, you are encouraged to do so.
-For instance, Google [Colab](https://pytorch.org/) offers free GPU resources.

 ## The Data

 The data is part of this repository and can be found in `./data`.
 It is organized as follows: